 The researchers will use mice models to look at how torpor affects brain activity and function, and its effect on the amount of brain damage and disability that stroke causes.

-It is hoped that this research will provide evidence of the effectiveness of torpor in slowing the damage caused by ischaemic stroke, and will be the first step in the development of new treatments for stroke patients.
+The researchers hope that this research will provide evidence of the effectiveness of torpor in slowing the damage caused by ischaemic stroke.
+This could be the first step in the development of new treatments for stroke patients.